 How to become a barrister

 Find out how to become a barrister in the UK.
-You can also see advice about becoming a solicitor, magistrate or judge and how long it takes to become a lawyer.
+You can also see advice about becoming a solicitor.

 Lawyers at a mock trial in a mock court room at the ÅÝܽ¶ÌÊÓƵ